Mary Brierley MBACP (Accred), MBPsS

 I am a Person-centred counsellor who has been awarded Accreditation with the BACP.
 I have experience in working with individuals struggling with many different issues, including: trauma, anxiety, lack of self esteem, also alcohol and food addition.

-I have completed levels 1 and 2 in Brainspotting.
-This a new and different kind of therapy based on EMDR that provides a safe and effective way of processing issues, including traumatic events and conquering addiction.
+I have completed levels 1, 2 and 3 in Brainspotting.
+This a different kind of therapy based on EMDR and somatic theory to provide a safe and effective way of processing issues, including traumatic events and addiction.

 I work from home, which is fully disabled friendly with wheelchair access.
 My working area overlooks the garden and has a view that my clients say feels very calming.